 - 125 g all-purpose flour

 - 1/8 tsp salt

 - ¼ tsp pandan paste

 - 60 gr melted unsalted butter

-Whisk together the wet ingredients, the egg, pandan paste, coconut milk and melted butter, in another bowl.
-Now mix the wet ingredients in with the dry.
+- In another bowl, combine and whisk together the wet ingredients: egg, pandan paste, coconut milk and melted butter.
+Now mix the wet ingredients in with the dry ingredients.
 Do not over mix, just fold the ingredients together until the batter is barely smooth.
-Leave to sit while you heat your waffle iron.
+Leave to sit for 15 minutes or so and heat your waffle iron.

 - Grease your iron lightly before you pour in the batter.
 Cook until both sides are a light golden brown.
 Eat while hot or save and reheat in your waffle iron for Indo chicken and waffles or on their own.